wiris/html-integrations/demos/README.md

 html-integrations$ npm start
 ```

-Then go on the folders demo, select the technology and the editor and run;
+Then go on the demos folder, select the technology and the editor and run;

 ```
 html-integrations/demos/[technology]/[editor]$ npm i
 ```
 You can find clarification on which technologies and which publishers you can work with on this project in [File manifest](#file-manifest) section.

-Now you have the environment ready to start running the demo.
+Now, you have the environment ready to start running the demo.

 #### Run a demo with the public npm package

-To run a demo and initialize the editor execute:
+To run a demo and initialize the editor, execute:

 ```sh
 $ npm run deploy